react-navigation/react-navigation.github.io/website/versioned_docs/version-2.x/state-persistence.md

 ### Loading View

-Because the state is persisted asyncronously, the app must render an empty/loading view for a moment while the `AsyncStorage` request completes.
+Because the state is persisted asynchronously, the app must render an empty/loading view for a moment while the `AsyncStorage` request completes.
 To customize the loading view that is rendered during this time, you can use the `renderLoadingExperimental` prop:

 ```js
 <AppNavigator